vmware/network-insight-sdk-python/README.md

 ## Installing Python SDK [python 2.7]
 Checkout repo and add **swagger_client-py2.7.egg** in PYTHONPATH.

+Then install the prerequisites with: pip install -r requirements.txt

 You are ready to go.

 ## Examples